nghganhtu/VMHQA/README.md

 ## Contact and Support

-For inquiries or support, please reach out to the dataset owner through the email provided in the User Agreement form.
+For inquiries or support, please reach out to the dataset owner through the email provided in the EULA form.

 ---

 ## License

-The dataset is distributed under specific terms outlined in the User Agreement.
+The dataset is distributed under specific terms outlined in the EULA form.
 Usage requires signing and adhering to the agreement's conditions.

 ---